tiayyba/CYT180_Lab1/README.md

 ## Final Reflection (README.md)

-At the bottom of this `README.md`, answer the following questions:
+At the bottom of the word document, answer the following questions:
 1. Which task helped you understand Python the most?
 2. Which task was the most challenging and why?
 3. What is one Python concept you feel confident about after completing this lab?